Operation Mincemeat (musical): World tour (2026)

 In May 2025, it was announced that the musical would embark on a world tour, beginning with an extended 40-week stay in the UK, before heading globally to the US, Australia, Canada, China, Mexico and New Zealand.
-The tour will begin on 16 February 2026 at The Lowry, Salford.
-Casting details for the tour are yet to be revealed.
+The tour began on 16 February 2026 at The Lowry, Salford.
+The cast for the UK tour includes Charlotte Hanna-Williams, Seán Carey, Christian Andrews and Holly Sumpton returning from the West End cast with Jamie-Rose Monk, Katy Ellis, Georgia Hagen, Jordan Pearson and Morgan Phillips.